untillpro/godif/README.md

   - `godif.ProvideSliceElement(&MySlice, "str1")`
   - `godif.ProvideSliceElement(&MySlice, []string{"str3", "str4"})`
 - Resolve: `godif.ResolveAll()`
-  - Data provided but not implemented -> error
+  - Non-assignable var provided on `ProvideSliceElement()` call -> error, further validation is skipped
   - Use `godif.Provide()` if implemented manually -> error
   - Multiple implementations -> error
   - Incompatible types -> error
-  - Non-assignable var provided on `ProvideSliceElement()` call -> error, further validation is skipped

 ## Reset all injections
 - `godif.Reset()`
+- Provided and required vars will be nilled
-- Provided vars will be nilled
+- Provided not required vars with data provided by `ProvideKeyValue()` or `ProvideSciceElement()` (assume required) will be nilled
 - Manually inited vars will be kept
 - Data injected into manually inited vars will be kept